ogoudey/ROps/README.md

 Most often, a full count of the backstock is not necessary.
 Therefore instead of doing a Count, do an Enumerate (no quantities).
 To subtract correctly from the backstock - i.e. to Restock - quantities will still be needed.

+### Comments
+In theory, performing a Count is not necessary, only accurate Adds and Restocks.
+Yet building inventory management up from nothing means we cannot assume we have overall numbers.
+Instead this chips at the whole by section and only at certain times.

+Currently there is something slowing down GBoard in a .ipynb.
+Voice transcription gets fragmented.
+As a result testing this tool in the field has this barrier.